Courts Act 1971: Short title, commencement and extent

+Section 59(5) of the act provided that the act would not extend to Scotland unless expressly provided in the subsections.

+Section 59(6) of the act provided that the act would not extend to Ireland unless expressly provided in the subsections.

+Section 59(7) of the act provided that schedule 8 to the act would extend to the Isle of Man and the Channel Islands so far as it amends section 13 of the Indictable Offences Act 1848 (11 & 12 Vict. c.
+42).

 History

 Report of the Royal Commission on Assizes and Quarter Sessions (Sessional Papers, House of Commons, Cmnd 4153, 1966–69, XXVIII, 433) was published in 1969 and chaired by Dr. Beeching.
-The Act was based on most of the report recommendations.
+The act was based on most of the report recommendations.

-The courts abolished by this Act are:
+The courts abolished by this act are: